Surya-KF/SkyQuery-Agentic-DataBase-Reader/README.md

 - "What is the status of Flight EK500?"
 - "Tell me about Flight LH789"
 - "Show me flights to London"
-- "Are there any flights to Dubai today?"
+- "Are there any flights from New York to Paris?"
+- "What flights are going to Dubai today?"
+- Follow-up questions like "When does it arrive?" or "What's the status?"
 - "Help" - For instructions on how to use the chatbot
 - "Hello" - For a friendly greeting response

 ## 👤 User Roles

 ### Regular Users
+- Can register for a new account
 - Can query flight information through the chatbot interface
 - Can view flight details based on flight number or destination
+- Can view all flights departing today on the dashboard
+- Can set and update preferences (favorite destinations, preferred airlines)
+- Can clear conversation history

 ### Admin Users
 - Default admin credentials are created on first run:
   - Username: Admin
-  - Password: Password@12345678910
+  - Password: **************
 - Can access the admin dashboard
 - Can add, edit, and delete flight information
 - Can view all flights in the system